SinghaniaV/SinghaniaV/README.md

 - 👋 Hi, I’m Vishal
 - I’m interested in Math, Competitive Programming and Computer Science
-- I’m currently Majoring in CS
+- I’m currently Majoring in CS at MUJ

 How to Reach me: